barharding/Election_Analysis/README.md

 wcounty_count=0
 wcounty_percentage=0
 ````
 The next major section of the code initiates a nested for loop within a with clause.
 This for loop iterates through the file rows getting the total votes, candidate name and county names.
-It then used to if statements within the for loop to
+It then uses two if statements within the for loop.

+The first if statement:
-1. populate the candidates_options list with the candidate name
+-   populate the candidates_options list with the candidate name and append if not found
-2. populate the candidate_votes dictionary with candidate name and total number of votes
+-   initializes the candidate_votes dictionary counter to 0
+-   Adds the total # of votes to the candidate_votes dictionary per candidate as it loops

+The second if statement:
-3. populate the county_list list with the county name
+-   populates the county_list list with the county name
-4. populate the county_votes with the county name and total number of votes
+-   initializes the county_votes dictionary counter to 0
+-   Adds the total # of votes to the ounty_votes dictionary per candidate as it loops

 ````python
     for row in reader: